checkly/docs.checklyhq.com/site/content/docs/cli/command-line-reference.md

 ### `npx checkly env ls`

-List global environment variables.
-This command does not list environment variables on group or check level.
-For secrets, only the key will be shown, not the value.
+List global variables.
+This command does not list  variables on group or check level.
+For secrets, only the key name will be shown, not its value.

 ```bash
 checkly env ls